DiamondLightSource/tickit/adopt-new-skeleton/_sources/index.rst.txt

         :link: user/index
         :link-type: doc

-        The User Guide contains documentation on how to install and use python3-pip-skeleton.
+        The User Guide contains documentation on how to install and use tickit.

     .. grid-item-card:: :material-regular:`code;4em`
         :link: developer/index